AdobeDocs/experience-manager-65.en/help/sites-deploying/dynamicmedia-repository-restructuring-in-aem-6-5.md

 ---
 title: Dynamic Media repository restructuring in Adobe Experience Manager 6.5
-description: Learn how to make the necessary changes in order to migrate to the new repository structure in Experience Manager 6.5 for Dynamic Media.
+description: Learn how to make the necessary changes to migrate to the new repository structure in Experience Manager 6.5 for Dynamic Media.
-uuid: e26d61a4-47b6-493a-9ba2-4c58b200ddd9
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 content-type: reference
 topic-tags: repo_restructuring
-discoiquuid: 61cd5751-0dc8-48e0-873e-3a64899489bb
 feature: Upgrading
 exl-id: 4e736924-74ea-431a-be19-1c4ff022f464
 ---